Family Mediation North East

 Mediation is a voluntary process.
 This means that both parties must be willing to try a mediation process and the mediator must think a mediation process is suitable in all the circumstances.
 So if a parent refuses mediation then the process cannot go ahead at that time.

-Generally agreements reached in mediation are more long lasting than plans enforced upon people by the courts.
+Generally, agreements reached in mediation are more long-lasting than plans enforced upon people by the courts.
 Mediation is a voluntary process and agreements reached in mediation are not legally binding.
-That said because no pressure is placed on parties to reach agreement, mediation works because parties stay in control of their decision making and as a result are more likely to stick to arrangements agreed between themselves rather than something imposed upon them by a third party.
+That said because no pressure is placed on parties to reach an agreement, mediation works because parties stay in control of their decision-making and as a result are more likely to stick to arrangements agreed between themselves rather than something imposed upon them by a third party.

 Cost effective, quick and keeps you in control.